CSEE4121/spring2023/assignments/prog_hw2/hw2.md

 For the following questions you will need to use the .xmls as the input file, and output columns into a CSV file.
 Separate the columns with a `Tab`.

-**Question 2.**  (2 points) Use `enwiki_test.xml` as input and run the program locally on a __Single Node__ cluster using 4 cores.
+**Question 2.**  (2 points) Use `wiki-test.xml` as input and run the program locally on a __Single Node__ cluster using 4 cores.
 Include your screenshot of the dataproc job.
 What is the completion time of the task?

-**Question 3.** (2 points) Use `enwiki_test.xml` as input and run the program under HDFS inside a __3 node cluster__ (2 worker nodes).
+**Question 3.** (2 points) Use `wiki-test.xml` as input and run the program under HDFS inside a __3 node cluster__ (2 worker nodes).
 Include your screenshot of the dataproc job.
 Is the performance getting better or worse in terms of completion time?
 Briefly explain.

 **Question 4.** (2 points) For this question, change the default block size in HDFS to be __64MB__ and repeat Question 3.
 Include your screenshot of the dataproc job.
 Record the run time.
 Is the performance getting better or worse in terms of completion time?
 Briefly explain.

 Set the **Spark driver memory** to 5GB and the **Spark executor memory** to 5GB to answer Question 5-7.
-Use this configuration across the entire assignment whenever you generate a web graph from `enwiki_whole.xml`.
+Use this configuration across the entire assignment whenever you generate a web graph from `wiki-whole.xml`.

-**Question 5.** (2 points) Use `enwiki_whole.xml` as input and run the program under HDFS inside the Spark cluster you deployed.
+**Question 5.** (2 points) Use `wiki-whole.xml` as input and run the program under HDFS inside the Spark cluster you deployed.
 Record the completion time.
 Now, kill one of the worker nodes immediately.
 You could kill one of the worker nodes by going to the __VM Instances__ tab on the Cluster details page and clicking on the name of one of the workers.
 Then click the STOP button.
 Record the completion time.
 Does the job still finish?
 Do you observe any difference in the completion time?
 Briefly explain your observations.
 Include your screenshot of the dataproc jobs.

 ![Stop worker](./pics/StopVM.jpeg)

-**Question 6.** (2 points) Only for this question, change the __replication factor__ of `enwiki_whole.xml` to 1 and repeat Question 5 without killing one of the worker nodes.
+**Question 6.** (2 points) Only for this question, change the __replication factor__ of `wiki-whole.xml` to 1 and repeat Question 5 without killing one of the worker nodes.
 Include your screenshot of the dataproc job.
 Do you observe any difference in the completion time?
 Briefly explain.

 **Question 7.** (2 points) Only for this question, change the __default block size__ in HDFS to be __64MB__ and repeat Question 5 without killing one of the worker nodes.
 Record the run time.
 Include your screenshot of the dataproc job.
 Is the performance getting better or worse in terms of completion time?
 Briefly explain.

 #### Task 2 Output

 Besides answering these questions,  you also need to submit the code and output.
-You need to use `enwiki_small.xml` as the input file, and sort both output columns in ascending order and save the first 10 rows into a CSV file and name it `task2.csv`.
+You need to use `wiki-small.xml` as the input file, and sort both output columns in ascending order and save the first 10 rows into a CSV file and name it `task2.csv`.
 Separate the columns with a `Tab`.
+Do NOT save the column names / headers as part of the CSV file (this is the default option, but please double check).
 (28 points for code + output, 10 points for correctness of the approach)

 ### Task 3: Spark PageRank (40 Points)